ajsatix/assignments/README.md

     * What compliances are you aware of for this type of infrastructure?
 Pick one, How would you apply that here?
 Show code if possible
     * What kind of scalability can be implemented here?
 Pick one, How would you implement it?
 Show code if possible
     * What different security and hardening options are you aware of?
 Pick one, How would you approach it in this environment?
 Show code if possible
+  * If you plan to do more but not as code (items relevant to Other Section), feel free to update Readme with further plan of action.